 Expecting customers to succeed with your product without your help is expecting too much.

-This is why I love working in content marketing.
+This is why I enjoy working in content marketing.
 My job boils down to proactive education that helps businesses succeed with our software.

 About me?
 I’ve been a content strategist for quite a while now, focusing exclusively on software startups.
 I mostly did contract/freelance work for the first couple of years, but I’ve recently joined up with an amazing team full-time.